cogentcore/lab/docs/content/physics.md

 ## Bodies and Dynamics

 The basic element is a _body_, which is a rigid physical entity with a specific shape, mass, position and orientation.
-Call [[doc:physics.World]] `NewBody` to create a new one.
+Call [[doc:physics.Model]] `NewBody` to create a new one.
 There are (currently) only standard geometric [[#shapes]] available (arbitrary triangular meshes and soft bodies could be supported as needed in the future, based on existing newton-physics code).

 By itself, a body is static.
 To make a body that is subject to forces and can be connected to other bodies via [[#joints]], use `NewDynamic`, which creates an additional set of data to implement the dynamic equations of the physics solver.
 The initial position and orientation of a dynamic body can be restored via the `InitState` method.